Holicklis/Airbnb_IIMT2641/README.md

 Airbnb Pricing Model

 My work is in ProjectAirbnb.rmd
-The 4 csv outside is the listing data I used in the analyze, while the 4 folders contain all informatin I obtained.
+The 7 csv outside is the listing data I used in the analysis, while the 7 folders contain all information I obtained.